-Furthermore, the adoption of agricultural technologies has significantly contributed to sustainable farming practices.
+The adoption of agricultural technologies has significantly contributed to sustainable farming practices.
 Efficient water use, crop rotation, organic farming, and the use of renewable energy sources are among the sustainable practices adopted by farmers.
-This is consistent with the findings of Mutyasira et al. (2018), who found that access to credit, income levels, and availability of inexpensive labour are crucial factors influencing the adoption of sustainable methods.
-Similarly, Tabe-Ojong et al. (2023) revealed that the effective adoption of climate-smart agriculture in farming practice can overcome the challenges of climate and the threat that it imposes on crop yield, thereby ensuring an abundant harvest leading to food security.
+This is consistent with the findings of Mutyasira et al. (2018), who found that access to credit, income levels, and availability of inexpensive labor are crucial factors influencing the adoption of sustainable methods.
+Similarly, Tabe-Ojong et al. (2023) revealed that the effective adoption of climate-smart agriculture in farming practice can overcome the challenges of climate and the threat it imposes on crop yield, thereby ensuring an abundant harvest leading to food security.

-Conclusion and Recommendations
+Conclusions and Recommendations

-This study examined how agricultural foreign aid, technological advancements, and national policies influence food security in Nigeria, emphasising key aspects like food access, availability, and sustainable farming practices.
-Food insecurity continues to be a major global issue, worsened by climate change, population increase, rising food costs, and economic instability.
-Recognising this urgency, the United Nations and other international organisations have prioritised addressing food security by implementing the 17 Sustainable Development Goals (SDGs).
+This study examined how agricultural foreign aid, technological advancements, and national policies influence food security in Nigeria, emphasizing key aspects such as food access, availability, and sustainable farming practices.
+Food insecurity continues to be a major global issue, which is worsened by climate change, population increase, rising food costs, and economic instability.
+Recognizing this urgency, the United Nations and other international organizations have prioritized addressing food security by implementing the 17 SDGs.

-The World Bank Group (2024) reported that Nigeria scored just 42 out of 100 on the 2022 Global Food Security Index, placing 25th among Sub-Saharan African countries, a clear indication of the nation's weak food security status.
-Despite the establishment of numerous foreign aid programs targeting agricultural development, there is growing awareness of their potential to improve food security in Nigeria.
+The World Bank Group (2024) reported that Nigeria scored just 42 out of 100 on the 2022 Global Food Security Index, placing 25th among Sub-Saharan African countries, a clear indication of the nation’s weak food security status.
+Despite the establishment of numerous foreign aid programs targeting agricultural development, there is growing awareness of the potential of these programs to improve food security in Nigeria.
 In regions like Ibadan South-East and Akinyele LGAs of Oyo State, where the need for improved agricultural productivity and poverty alleviation is pressing, foreign aid could significantly impact community well-being.

-To enhance agricultural output, the role of technologies was enumerated.
-The importance of technological innovation cannot be overemphasised, given the shift in the business landscape: either you adopt the new trend, or you are left behind, languishing in food insecurity and unproductivity.
-This becomes necessary as contained in the SDG 17 goals, industry innovation and infrastructure must be in place to be able to achieve zero hunger (SDG 2 and 9).
+The role of technologies to enhance agricultural output was enumerated.
+Given the shift in the business landscape, the importance of technological innovation cannot be overemphasized: either you adopt the new trend or you are left behind, languishing in food insecurity and unproductivity.
+As contained in the SDG 17 goals, industry innovation and infrastructure must be in place to achieve zero hunger (SDGs 2 and 9).

-Different governments have attempted numerous agricultural policies to revive the sector of agriculture and combat the menace of food insecurity with minimal success, and as such, providing an opportunity for future intervention.
-With a lack of proper execution and stakeholder engagement, not much has been seen on the success of this program, but only in the media.
-Although there has been a genuine attempt and initiative adopted, which includes the FADAMA Development Project, Community-based agricultural and rural development schemes, the Special Programme for Food Security (SPFS), a ban on the importation of certain agricultural products, such as rice and other commodities (Ojo & Adebayo, 2012).
-There have been several interventions by the government, such as FADAMA, Operation Feed the Nation, and Anchor Borrowers Programme, among others, to ensure the maximisation of food security in the country.
+Different governments have attempted numerous agricultural policies to revive the agricultural sector and combat the menace of food insecurity with minimal success, providing an opportunity for future intervention.
+With a lack of proper execution and stakeholder engagement, the success of this program has been seen only in the media.
+Although there has been a genuine attempt and initiative adopted, which includes the FADAMA Development Project, community-based agricultural and rural development schemes, the Special program for Food Security (SPFS), a ban on the importation of certain agricultural products, such as rice and other commodities (Ojo & Adebayo, 2012).
+Several government interventions, such as FADAMA, Operation Feed the Nation, and Anchor Borrowers program, have been implemented to ensure the maximization of food security in the country.